anumehashukla/wayfaringuniverse/_posts/UnitedStates/2018-04-21-bay-area-hikes.md

 * I usually chose light and moderately trafficked ones, leaving the few heavily trafficked ones we did on weekdays.
 <br>
 <br>
-* In the morning vs. afternoon, afternoons faired much better in finding a parking spot.
+* In the morning vs. afternoon debate, afternoons faired much better when it comes down to finding a parking spot.
 I always thought that morning was the best time to go hiking.
 I am afraid I was wrong.
 Afternoon means lesser crowds and easily available parking.
 <br>
 <br>
 * Longer hikes, fewer people.
 No matter how much the parking lots were full, we hardly came across, I would say, not more than ten people on such trails.
 Loved the quietness and the solitude.